SD-WAN: Components

-The MEF Forum has defined an SD-WAN architecture consisting of an SD-WAN Edge, SD-WAN Gateway, SD-WAN Controller and SD-WAN Orchestrator.
+The MEF Forum has defined an SD-WAN architecture consisting of an SD-WAN edge, SD-WAN gateway, SD-WAN controller and SD-WAN orchestrator.

-SD-WAN Edge
+SD-WAN edge

-The SD-WAN Edge is a physical or virtual network function that is placed at an organization's branch/regional/central office site, data center, and in public or private cloud platforms.
+The SD-WAN edge is a physical or virtual network function that is placed at an organization's branch/regional/central office site, data center, and in public or private cloud platforms.
 MEF Forum has published the first SD-WAN service standard, MEF 70 which defines the fundamental characteristics of an SD-WAN service plus service requirements and attributes.

-SD-WAN Gateway
+SD-WAN gateway

-SD-WAN Gateways provide access to the SD-WAN service in order to shorten the distance to cloud-based services or the user, and reduce service interruptions.
+SD-WAN gateways provide access to the SD-WAN service in order to shorten the distance to cloud-based services or the user, and reduce service interruptions.
 A distributed network of gateways may be included in an SD-WAN service by the vendor or setup and maintained by the organization using the service.
 By sitting outside the headquarters in the cloud, the gateway also reduces headquarters traffic.

-SD-WAN Orchestrator
+SD-WAN orchestrator

-The SD-WAN Orchestrator is a cloud hosted or on-premises web management tool that allows configuration, provisioning and other functions when operating an SD-WAN.
+The SD-WAN orchestrator is a cloud hosted or on-premises web management tool that allows configuration, provisioning and other functions when operating an SD-WAN.
 It simplifies application traffic management by allowing central implementation of an organization's business policies.

-SD-WAN Controller
+SD-WAN controller

-The SD-WAN Controller functionality, which can be placed in the Orchestrator or in an SD-WAN Gateway, is used to make forwarding decisions for application flows.
+The SD-WAN controller functionality, which can be placed in the orchestrator or in an SD-WAN gateway, is used to make forwarding decisions for application flows.
 Application flows are IP packets that have been classified to determine their user application or grouping of applications to which they are associated.
 The grouping of application flows based on a common type, e.g., conferencing applications, is referred to as an Application Flow Group in MEF 70.
-Per MEF 70, the SD-WAN Edge classifies incoming IP packets at the SD-WAN UNI (SD-WAN User Network Interface), determines, via OSI Layer 2 through Layer 7 classification, which application flow the IP packets belong to, and then applies the policies to block the application flow or allow the application flows to be forwarded based on the availability of a route to the destination SD-WAN UNI on a remote SD-WAN Edge.
+Per MEF 70, the SD-WAN Edge classifies incoming IP packets at the SD-WAN UNI (SD-WAN user network interface), determines, via OSI Layer 2 through Layer 7 classification, which application flow the IP packets belong to, and then applies the policies to block the application flow or allow the application flows to be forwarded based on the availability of a route to the destination SD-WAN UNI on a remote SD-WAN Edge.
 This helps ensure that application performance meets service level agreements (SLAs).

 Required characteristics

-Research firm Gartner has defined an SD-WAN as having four required characteristics:
+Тhe Gartner research firm has defined an SD-WAN as having four required characteristics: